-A switch panel located in the "dash board" bolster below the instrument panel contains the master, avionics power, Pitot heat, and exterior and interior lighting switches and controls.
+A switch panel located in the "dash board" bolster below the instrument panel contains the master, avionics power, ice protection (optional), Pitot heat, and exterior and interior lighting switches and controls.
 The standby airspeed, attitude, and altimeter instruments are located below the bolster switch panel.